gabrielteixeira-0814/solare/README.md

 ## 🚨 About

-**Sales site** is a sales site created with the **LARAVEL** framework for the purpose of study and development with this technology, where you can register any type of product, and with an administration area and dashboard of the most sold products.
+**Created Monday**
+It is a system created to help companies to make a connection between two systems, receiving a webhook and sending the data to the Monday system, thus creating tables and projects on the platform.

 ## 🔨 Tools